Avoid hours of screen time with this list of summer activities for kids. Grab the free printable and get ready for hours of play.

 Soak a pack of sponges in a small basin of water and let your children toss them at targets around your yard.

-You can have a great summer at home with your kiddos without tons of screen time.
-Take some time to get ready now and print these screen free summer activity cards here.
+You can have a great summer at home with your children without tons of screen time.
+You just need a simple summer activities list.